raoulg/chatlocal/README.md

 # Chatlocal 💬
 Chatlocal is a Python library designed to interact with your local files and provide AI-powered question-answering capabilities.
 The library can read your local documents, vectorize them, and then answer questions using the indexed documents.
 The library uses the FAISS library for efficient similarity search and LangChain for retrieval-based question answering.

+Currently, this project is in an alpha stage and is not ready for production use.
+We are working on improving the library and adding more features.
+However, you can interact with the library through the command line and ask questions to your indexed documents, currently only .txt or .md files are supported.

 ## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine.